Calathea Care: Calathea Types You Should Be Growing

 There are several cultivars of the rose-painted calathea, probably due to its interesting pattern.
 Bands of color radiate from the purple or pinkish leafstem in varying shades of light or darker green.
 As the leaves mature, lighter tones turn white, where the green remains deep and vivid.
 This calathea produces small white or purplish flowers during the summer.

-Calathea veitchiana, ‘Calathea Medallion’, ‘Cathedral Plants’
+Goeppertia veitchiana, ‘Calathea Medallion’, ‘Cathedral Plants’

-The leaves of this calathea are purple, paired up with standard light and dark green hues.
-Burgundy or purple banding is a large part of this difficult-to-find calathea’s look, and it’s gorgeous.
 It is considered near-threatened in its homeland of Ecuador, and therefore is hard to find at the local garden center.
 If you do, it’s worth growing just for the color!
 Its white flowers are purple-flecked and pretty, but they don’t last for long.

-Calathea zebrina, ‘Zebra Plants’
+Goeppertia zebrina, ‘Zebra Plants’

 The zebra plant is one of the most popular calathea plants on the market.
 It’s named for the striping of its leaves.
 Green patches on a light, silvery-green leaf are both distinctive and beautiful.
-This shouldn’t be confused with other zebra plants, Aphelandra squarrosa.
-Calathea zebrina does share a common name with it, but doesn’t have the yellow flowers of the Aphelandra variety.

 Calathea rufibarba, ‘Furry Feather’ Calathea

-The green leaves of this calathea plant are elongated with edges that look crinkled.
-Their undersides are soft and felt-like, which is why it’s also commonly known as velvet calathea or Calathea ‘Wavestar’.
 Wavestar grows up to 3 feet tall and 2 feet wide.
 If you’re looking for a plant that has leaves that resemble a peace lily, but doesn’t come with all the drama, this furry feather plant is for you.

 Calathea lietzei, ‘Calathea White Fusion’

-Alongside calathea makoyana, this plant is also commonly known as the peacock plant.
-Both of its common names refer to the stunning white and green variegation on the leaves.
-It grows slower than other calathea plants, but adds a striking display to any place.
 The lilting leaves of this plant are difficult to find in nurseries, but worth taking home if you do.
 They grow compactly, up to 2 feet tall and wide, but tend more toward a height of 6 inches.
 The white to red, supple blooms of White Fusion are worth the wait too!

-Calathea concinna, ‘Calathea Freddie’, ‘Freddie Prayer Plant’
+Calathea leopardina, ‘Calathea Freddie’, ‘Freddie Prayer Plant’

-Among prayer plants in the genus calathea, this one is particularly interesting.
-It’s leaves have stark silvery-green stripes interlayed with darker green stripes and deeply hued border.
 Indoors, this plant grows to 2 feet tall, and reaches 3 feet outdoors.
 If you want to grow calathea that looks much like a zebra plant, this one won’t disappoint.
 The plant’s flowers are white, and pop up between stems in the right conditions.

 Calathea setosa, ‘Never Never Plant’, ‘Compact Star Plant’